Get a peer review of your building's structure cost with NO risk. Click here to get started

 Confronting Coastal Challenges

 Constructing on the shoreline means designing for the reality of storm surge and rising seas.
-In Flood risk, stormwater management, and environmental regulations required creative solutions.
-The Paragon’s team collaborated with local officials and conservation agencies to align the design with Massachusetts Environmental Policy Act (MEPA) standards.
+Flood risk, stormwater management, and environmental regulations required creative solutions.
+The Paragon’s team collaborated with local officials and conservation agencies to align the design with the Massachusetts Environmental Policy Act (MEPA) standards.
 In late 2024, the project secured MEPA certification without requiring a full Environmental Impact Report.

 Key adjustments included: